swarch-2f-rootly/2f/Prototype_4/README.md

 **Validation Results:**

-- **Availability During Failure**: 100% availability maintained during pod failures.
-The reverse-proxy continues serving requests without interruption, with all traffic automatically routed to remaining healthy replicas.
+- **Availability During Failure**: 100% availability maintained during pod failures in the conducted tests.
+The reverse-proxy continued serving requests without interruption, with all traffic automatically routed to remaining healthy replicas.
+Note: This represents the observed behavior during testing; absolute 100% availability cannot be guaranteed in all production scenarios.

-- **Measured Recovery Times**: Reverse Proxy recovered in 14 seconds.
+- **Measured Recovery Times**: Reverse Proxy recovered in 14 seconds (measured during testing).
 Recovery time is well below the 60 second target, demonstrating efficient automatic recovery.
-With multiple replicas, service availability remains at 100% throughout the recovery period because the remaining healthy replica continues handling all traffic.
+With multiple replicas, service availability remained at 100% throughout the recovery period in the conducted tests because the remaining healthy replica continued handling all traffic.

-- **Request Success Rate**: 100% of requests succeed during pod failures.
-Traffic automatically routes to remaining healthy pods with no service interruption, demonstrating zero downtime.
+- **Request Success Rate**: 100% of requests succeeded during pod failures in the conducted tests.
+Traffic automatically routed to remaining healthy pods with no service interruption observed, demonstrating zero downtime during the test period.

 - **Failover Time**: < 1 second (immediate).
 The Kubernetes Service immediately detects pod failure through health checks and routes traffic to healthy replicas without delay.

 - **Replica Count Maintenance**: Desired replica counts are automatically maintained.
 When a pod is deleted, the ReplicaSet immediately creates a new pod to restore the desired count.

 The Active Redundancy Pattern with Redundant Spare tactic successfully eliminates the single point of failure in the reverse-proxy component and provides high availability for traffic routing to backend services.
-This represents a significant improvement over the Docker baseline, which required manual intervention to restore service after a failure.
+The test results demonstrate significant improvement over the Docker baseline, which required manual intervention to restore service after a failure.

 For detailed validation steps, test results, baseline comparisons, and complete scenario documentation, see the [Replication Reverse Proxy Quality Scenario documentation](replication_reverse_proxy/README.md).

 ---